lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 Confidentiality is provided by wrapping the PKI Request/Response (a SignedData) in an EnvelopedData or an AuthEnvelopedData.
-When using EnvelopedData, the nested content type is id-SignedData.
-Note that this is different from S/MIME where there is a MIME layer placed between the encrypted and signed data.
-It is recommended that if an EnvelopedData layer is applied to a PKI Request/Response, a second signature layer be placed outside of the EnvelopedData layer.
+When using EnvelopedData or AuthEnvelopedData, the nested content type is id-SignedData.
+Note that this is different from S/MIME where there is a MIME layer placed between the encrypted and signed data for EnvelopedData and between the authenticated encryption and signed data for AuthEnvelopedData.
+It is recommended that if an EnvelopedData or AuthEnvelopedData layer is applied to a PKI Request/Response, a second signature layer be placed outside of the EnvelopedData or AuthEnvelopedData layer.
 The following figure shows how this nesting would be done:

 ~~~
   Normal              Option 1                  Option 2